NveCorporation/Arduino-Involt-GMR-Current-Sensing/README.md

 # Arduino-GMR-Current-Sensing
-Read a GMR magnetometer over a trace with and Arduino and display the current on a virtual meter.
+Read a GMR magnetometer over a trace with an Arduino and display the current throgh the trace on a virtual meter.

-Uses an NVE AAL004 magnetic sensor, an Arduino Uno, Canvas Gauges, and the Involt Arduino-to-HTML framework (based on the Chrome browser and NW.js; previously known as node-webkit).
+Uses an NVE AAL004 magnetometer sensor, an Arduino Uno, Canvas Gauges, and the Involt Arduino-to-HTML framework (based on the Chrome browser and NW.js; previously known as node-webkit).

 Involt download: https://github.com/Involt/Involt